jimarlow/CVTConceptMapVisualEditor/README.md

 - **Zooming**: Zoom in and out for better visualization.
 - **Export**: Save diagrams as JSON, export tuples as text files, or export diagrams as SVG.

-You can export the map as a comma delimited text file where each proposition has the form:
+You can export the map as a comma delimited text file where each proposition in the map has the form:

-concept1, linkiing words, concept2
+`concept1, linking words, concept2`

 This is very useful for inputting into Generative AI.

+We wrote this tool for readers of our book "Generative Analysis".
+You can find out much more about Concept Maps anand d proositions how to use them effectively with Generative AI in the book.

 ## Installation